git-ecosystem/git-credential-manager/docs/github-apideprecation.md

       cmdkey /generic:git:https://github.com /user:PersonalAccessToken /pass
       ```

-      You will prompted to enter a password – copy the newly generated PAT in
+      You will be prompted to enter a password – copy the newly generated PAT in
       step 4 and paste it here, and press <kbd>Enter</kbd>

       ![image](https://user-images.githubusercontent.com/5658207/95448479-4fc64580-095b-11eb-9970-0b6faf7f4ae7.png)